 Continue reading “Roasted Cauliflower and Hazelnut Salad with Pomegranate”

 This dish of beautiful fresh buffalo mozzarella balls has saved me many a time, late at night, tired from a long day, collapsed in front of the television.
 Mozzarella balls are torn apart, tomatoes, cukes and herbs added, and pomegranate molasses drizzled over.

 Tearing the fresh Mozzarella adds great texture, great mouth-feel, and a much more interesting look than slicing.
 Never slice the large balls unless absolutely necessary.

-Try these other fresh Buffalo Mozzarella recipes.
-Roasted Red Pepper Salad with Fresh Mozzarella, Mozzarella and Cucumber Salad with Caperberries, and Marinated Zucchini Salad with Bocconcini.
+Try these other fresh Buffalo Mozzarella recipes: Green Tomato and Mozzarella Salad, Roasted Red Pepper Salad with Fresh Mozzarella, Mozzarella and Cucumber Salad with Caperberries, and Marinated Zucchini Salad with Bocconcini.